What we can learn from U.S. sentiment about the coronavirus to help stop a second wave

 Information about the spread of COVID-19 has been disseminated to Americans through federal and state or local officials, as well as through the news media.
 In late March, on the heels of the outbreak officially being declared a global pandemic, our study found that Americans expressed different degrees of trust in the information they received from different sources.

-This sentiment is also reflected in a recent Associated Press-NORC Center for Public Affairs Research poll, which found that Americans most trust the information about COVID-19 that they receive from the CDC and health care providers.
+This sentiment is also reflected in a recent Associated Press-NORC Center for Public Affairs Research poll, which found that Americans most trust the information about COVID-19 that they receive from the CDC and healthcare providers.

 As such, entities relaying critical pandemic developments and response recommendations to the American public should make it abundantly clear that the information came directly from public health experts when possible.